Updated on March 21, 2022

 First day of my Idaho trip.
 With more than enough time to make the drive from Boise to Hailey, I decided to take a detour to visit the city of Twin Falls, with its many waterfalls along Snake River.

 With more than 8 hours of daylight from my flight touchdown to sunset, I thought in addition to driving from Boise to Hailey there could be more activities for my first afternoon in Idaho.
-There were a few hiking trails near the city of Boise, but I thought after a long flight from East coast, watching waterfalls were a more relaxing way to fill the day with activities (another advantage being that western flow of Snake River meant the waterfalls would be facing afternoon sun, ideal for photography).
+There were a few hiking trails near the city of Boise, but I thought after a long flight from East coast, watching waterfalls was a more relaxing way to fill the day with activities (another advantage being that western flow of Snake River meant the waterfalls would be facing afternoon sun, ideal for photography).

 Before my visit, the only waterfall in the region that I knew was Shoshone Falls, dubbed “Niagara of the West” (spoiler: it’s not nearly as impressive).
 Then I came across the region’s tourism website (visitsouthidaho.com/waterfalls/), and found out there were a lot of waterfalls in the region.
 So I picked a few along the way and packed my afternoon itinerary.

 The city of Boise left me all but good impressions the moment I stepped out of its airport: pleasant temperature with breeze, bright sunshine from cloudless skies.
 Above all, just like the weather, the people seemed buoyant and uplifting.
 After getting onto the Lyft to downtown rental car store (so that I didn’t have to pay exorbitant airport surcharges), the gentleman driver greeted me with a professional tone to “take me there as safely and quickly as possible”.
-The youngling at rental store admired my “beautiful” Maryland license and compared it his “dull and boring” Idaho one, and wished me good luck on my conquest of Mt.
+The youngling at rental store admired my “beautiful” Maryland license and compared it to his “dull and boring” Idaho one, and wished me good luck on my conquest of Mt.
 Borah while providing suggestions on other hiking trails nearby.
 These made me a nice and refreshing start of my trip despite weariness from hours of flying.

 The tourism promotion website seemed to have two spots marked along Malad River, one was “Malad River Gorge Dam”, and the other was “Malad Gorge Walking Bridge”, I visited the former spot first.